 You can filter data in multiple categories.
 For example, if you are currently grouping data by query, you can add the filters "country='USA' AND device='Mobile'".

-- Filtering by page can change the metric calculation for CTR, impressions, and clicks.
+- Filtering by page or search appearance can change the metric calculation for CTR, impressions, and clicks.

 - If you can no longer see a search query that you saw recently, check that you haven't added a filter that hides the results.

 - Click the dropdown under a category to specify a filter,

 - Click a row on the table below the chart to filter by the selected grouping value.

 - Click the appropriate filter dropdown under the category chooser and select Reset.

 - Click the X next to the filter.